bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ![Box Plot Cost by Archetype](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Box_Plot_Cost_by_Archetype.png> "Box Plot Cost by Archetype")

+The best price prediction model was the Support Vector Machine (SVM) - not the Ensemble.
+The SVM had a Root Mean Square Error (RMSE) of 31.85 and an R-Squared (R2) of 0.99, which is incredible.
+Our cutoff for an acceptable RMSE and R2 were RMSE < 131.4 and R2 > 0.6, which we well exceeded.
+Overall this was a successful price prediction model.
+For details on why the RMSE and R2 cutoffs were chosen, read the "How to Evaluate the Models" section, close to the end of the README.

 ## How do I navigate this project?

 Here are the three main goals in the project, and the .R file that tackles the question.